tomtom-international/azure-pipeline-templates/README.md

 *Default*: python

+###### pypiConnector

+Azure DevOps service connector that defines the PyPI index (eg. pypi.org) where PyPi modules should be deployed to.

+*Default*: testpypi-tomtom-dev

-###### dockerDeployFile
+###### pythonUserVersion

-Filename of the Dockerfile used for defining the content of the image to be pushed to the Docker registry.
+The Python version used for creating the source distribution package deployed to the specified PyPI index.

-*Default*: Dockerfile
+*Default*: 3.6

 ## Creating Azure Pipelines